joaocruz04/HubrickChallenge/README.md

-Hubrick Challenge
+Kotlin Sample Feed
 ============

-Android+Kotlin implementation of the Hubrick's feed challenge.
+Android+Kotlin implementation of a Firebase based feed.
 This project comes with a tester app to popuplate the database in real time, so the use of two devices/simulators is recommended.

 ### Setup ###